rubadatabassumanannya-pixel/Satellite_Coverage_Bangladesh/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/your-feature`)